| Loading… |

 Definition

-This is a top reversal pattern with two candlesticks.
-A white candlestick appears on the first day while an uptrend is in progress.
-The second day opens at a new high, with a gap up and closes more than halfway into the prior white body, leading to the formation of a strong black candlestick.
+This is a top reversal pattern comprising two candlesticks.
+During an uptrend, a white candlestick appears on the first day.
+On the second day, the market opens at a new high, creating a gap up, and then closes more than halfway into the prior bullish candlestick’s body, resulting in the formation of a strong black candlestick.

 Recognition Criteria